Klaryce/FinalYearProject/README.md

 (3) The new composition handling processes pre-calculation in a new way.
 It only pre-calculates the binary composition of basic relations so that the matrix is 13 by 13 instead of 2^13 by 2^13 in the original version.

 (4) The new crossover operator (crossConsC and crossConsD) has been proposed.
-A new parameter -c is introduced to control crossConsC (the optimal value of -c is 7, which has been set to be default).
+A new parameter -c is introduced to control crossConsC.

 	a).
 Modified based on crossConsB.